Overview of Sophomore Year

 We advise parents to expect to see their sons squirming under the increase in the quantity and depth of material to be learned in sophomore year.
 There is usually some resistance to assigned homework, but mostly there is little expectation or understanding of the regular review that would reduce the strain before tests and quizzes.

 Note-taking skills for reading and lecture material are essential.
 Sophomores are likely to have little by way of skill or habit in this regard.
-While Global History teachers try to make these skills a focus, sophomores tend not to see these skills as applicable anywhere else in the curriculum, when they are not expressly told to do so.
+While World History teachers try to make these skills a focus, sophomores tend not to see these skills as applicable anywhere else in the curriculum, when they are not expressly told to do so.
 Your most supportive stance is often one of pacing, as a partner, rather than supervising from a distance.
 This may be needed to get new habits started.

 Sophomores want to be independent, but may lack the needed competence in skills or organization that would make them truly self-sufficient in matters of academic performance.
 Those who lack such competence are also likely to fear adult involvement as a threat to independence and to their much-needed, "front" of competency.